rsyncOSX/rsyncuidocs/content/en/blog/rsyncprocess.md

 #### RsyncProcessStreaming
 - Single consistent data handling path
+- Version information stored in `ProcessHandlers` (not processed internally)
-- No version-specific logic
+- Delegates version-specific behavior to handler callbacks
 - Simpler, more predictable behavior
 - Easy to extend if needed

 **Benefit**: Lower maintenance burden, fewer edge cases, easier to reason about.
+Version-specific logic is externalized to handlers.

 ---